General enquiries: 0800 326 5559

 Where addiction exists, peer support groups provide an incredibly important social network of people to support healing.

-Peer groups provide consistency through regular meetings, connection to others who totally understand the situation, and examples of how a life of healing can be built.
+Peer groups provide consistency through regular meetings, connection to others who totally understand your situation, and examples of how a life of healing can be built.

 People can heal.
 Building a life of recovery is possible within a rehabilitation programme where all areas of a person’s health and life are considered and treated.